LibraryCarpentry/lc-shell/episodes/03-free-text.md

 ~~~
 {: .bash}

-We're going to work again with the `gulliver.txt` file we saw earlier.
+We're going to work with `gulliver.txt` file we made in the previous lesson.

 Let's look at the file.